Choosing a Chicken

 It is all too easy to get hung up on doing your research on how many eggs a hen will produce.
 Choosing a chicken this way comes under the banner of “how long is a piece of string”.
 Sure, a commercial hybrid such as a Warren or a Hy-line brown will lay an egg virtually every day but they will only do so up to the age of about 72 weeks.
 After that you will get a very diminishing return.
 A pure breed will lay fewer eggs, but over their laying lifetime, they could well lay the same number in total but over a longer period.
 It’s horses for courses.
 Hybrids will generally live fast die young, but pure breeds are more slow and steady wins the race.

-We actually think that the value of a chicken is worth more than what they produce.
+We actually think that the value of a chicken is worth much more than just what they produce.
 They have hidden depths which are revealed to their lucky keepers as time goes by.
 Eggs are exceedingly fresh, very delicious and exciting to receive as a gift from your hens, but it will eventually dawn on you that hens are way more than just a quirky garden ornament.
 Choosing the right chicken for you is a matter of personal preference.

 A chicken can be summed up as